Mary-Maina/alx-zero_day/0x03-git/README.md

-I am still afraid of Git
+I am still afraid of Git as a beginner in ALX program